“Since 1971 the most trusted source of Canadian Rockies hiking information”

 Backpacking over Jasper Park’s Glacier Pass on the park boundary with Willmore Wilderness.
 Lizzie Wolkovich photo.

-Mount Robson’s Berg Lake trail and Jasper’s Twintree Creek bridge washed out in 2021.
-That left backpackers with a truncated North Boundary Trail across the northern reaches of Jasper Park.
+Following Mount Robson’s Berg Lake trail and Jasper National Park’s Twintree Creek bridge washouts in 2021, backpackers have been looking for North Boundary Trail alternatives.
+The washouts left backpackers with a truncated North Boundary Trail across the northern reaches of Jasper National Park and suddenly, there was a blossoming interest in destinations further north—Hardscrabble, Glacier and McLaren Passes.

 We’ve long considered these branch trails far more interesting than the North Boundary Trail itself.
 With no prospect of the Berg Lake trail reopening or the Twintree Creek bridge being replaced in the near future, we are pleased to see more adventurous souls heading beyond this rather mundane route.